Hervé Lucien-Brun

 Canada

-Hervé Lucien-Brun is an independent consultant based in France.
+Hervé is an independent consultant based in France.
 He has more than 38 years of experience in tropical marine shrimp and finfish aquaculture in major producing countries including Latin America, North Africa, Europe, and Asia; as well as New Caledonia, Madagascar, Mozambique, Tanzania and Saudi Arabia.

-Session 7 Future Proofing of Asia’s Shrimp Aquaculture
+Speaker Future Proofing Asia’s Finfish Aquaculture

 Abstract